markstringer-dti/markstringer-dti.github.io/dti.md

 Eugen Herrigel - Zen in the Art of Archery

 Project management is all about improving the quality of the conversation.
+That's the idea that I want you to passionately believe by the end of this chapter.

 This is the realisation that I've come to.
 I've had hints of it in the past, but writing this book, working to communicate what I know about project management, has made me much more certain.

 We're all probably agreed in theory that communication is a good thing.
 But we're also probably agreed that not all communication is of the same quality.
 There's a Monty Python sketch that involves performing the novel Wuthering Heights using semaphore flags.
 What that graphically shows is that some communication, for some things, is probably better suited than others.
 There are good and bad kinds of communication.
 But for project management, what *kind* of communication is a good thing?
-What characterises it and how can we make sure that that's the kind that we use in our projects.
+What characterises it and how can we make sure that that's the kind that we use in our projects?

+And there's another, related question.
 If there is a kind of conversation that's a good kind, why is there so much bad communication?

 What kind of conversation is good communication?
-These ideas are based on the work of Patsy Rhodenberg and her book "Presence."
+The idead that I'm going to talk about mainly in this chapter are based on the work of Patsy Rhodenberg and her book "Presence."

 Rodenberg's idea, is that there are three basic kinds of communication.
 She calls these first, second and third circle.

 The first circle is going inwards, it's introspective.
 First circle is either not talking or talking to yourself.
-If first circle isn't mumbling, it is either talking quietly, or using a language that only really makes sense to the person who is talking.
+If first circle is talk at all, it's probably mumbling.
+It's either talking quietly, or using a language that only really makes sense to the person who is talking.
 First circle is quiet, timid.
 Someone who is in first circle might look like they're listening.
 But in some fundamental way, they aren't.
 They aren't engaging with what's been said.

-The third circle is extrovert.
+The opposite of first circle is third circle.
+Third circle is extrovert.
 It's shouting and pushing.
 It's presenting and performing to others.
 It is telling people things that you want them to hear.
 It is showing people things you want them to see.
-Third circle is loud, it shouts.
-It is flamboyant and possibly aggressive.
+Third circle is loud, it is flamboyant and possibly aggressive, possibly aggressively friendly.
 It doesn't want to hear what other people have to say.
 In fact, as we'll see, that's a large part of the reason for third circle.

 The second circle is genuine dialogue.
 Each side is paying attention.
 They are being changed by what the other side says.
 Each side is coming to an understanding of the other's position.
 That doesn't mean that everyone in second circle accepts that the other side's position as right or true.
 But if two sides are in second circle, they at least accept that the other side has a position.